Entering the French market: how to overcome digital marketing challenges in France

 International

 The French online market is ripe with opportunities.
-With a population of over 65.1 million, of which 68% are active internet users, the ecommerce market in France is currently worth $47,085m and is expected to grow 6.2% each year.
-It’s a lucrative market for businesses who are looking to grow internationally.
+With a population of over 65 million, the ecommerce market in France is lucrative market for businesses looking to grow internationally.

 Different culture, different people